Pharmacy Residency Program

 Pharmacy Operations — Residents develop skill in medication preparation, dispensing, order verification, patient counseling, and supervision of technicians during this longitudinal experience.

-Katie Foster is the Associate Chief, Clinical Pharmacy Services at the VA Eastern Kansas Health Care System in Topeka, Kansas and is the PGY1 Residency Program Director.
+Katie Foster is the Associate Chief of Pharmacy Operation Services at the VA Eastern Kansas Health Care System in Topeka, Kansas and is the PGY1 Residency Program Director.
 Dr. Foster received her Doctor of Pharmacy degree at the University of Creighton.
 After graduation, Dr. Foster pursued residency program at the University of Kansas Medical Center specializing in hospital pharmacy and received a Masters of Hospital Pharmacy.
 Dr. Foster worked at Stormont Vail Health Care for 23 years as their Pharmacy Clinical Manager, Trauma Pharmacist and PGY1 Pharmacy Residency Director.
 Dr Foster works with multi-disciplinary teams to help improve patient care and is an informational resource for healthcare professionals as well as patients.
 She may be contacted via email at Katherine.email@example.com.

 Shannon Baltrusaitis, PharmD